 Obviously, your Chromecast requires an internet connection to work properly, running right over your home network to allow for casting movies, shows, and music from your phone.
 Unlike devices like Amazon’s Fire Stick or Apple TV, Google’s Chromecast doesn’t run dedicated apps, so there’s no way to install a VPN app on your device.
 Likewise, there’s no way to dive into the settings of your Chromecast to change its network settings as if it were a smartphone, which means you might be out of luck.

 Or at least, you would be, if VPNs weren’t flexible.
 While you can’t install a VPN directly on your device, you can setup your VPN to work natively with your router, moving all traffic on your home network through your VPN.
-This isn’t quite as simple as installing a VPN on your computer or smartphone, but
+This isn’t quite as simple as installing a VPN on your computer or smartphone, but if you have the time, it can really be worth securing your entire network.

 You can configure a virtual router on a Windows or Mac computer but if you have a VPN-enabled router, it is safer and easier to use that.
 Routing all of your internet traffic through the router by default means no configuration on any computers, phones or IoT devices in your home.
 You don’t need to install VPN software and you don’t need to remember to turn it on.